4d/docs/docs/REST/authUsers.md

 In "force login" mode, web user sessions and license usage are disconnected.
 A license is required only when the [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) is executed, allowing you to control the number of used licenses.

-Basic REST requests are processed in "guest" web user sessions that do not require licenses.
+Descriptive REST requests are processed in "guest" web user sessions that do not require licenses.
 These requests are:

 - `/rest/$catalog/$all` - the list of all exposed dataclasses
 - `/rest/$catalog/authentify` - the datastore function used to login the user